 - Link to an issue found in the Recent Issues panel, located on the right of a Create Issue page.

 - Status field on a issue page that is marked as duplicate.

 - Link to the canonical issue found in the yellow bar at the top of a page that is marked as duplicate.

 If you have View and Edit permission for a component, you can edit its fields as well as append comments to it.
 Some fields, however, cannot be edited at all, such as the issue creation date or comments that have previously been made.

 Changes to an issue have varying level of significance that determine whether the changes appear in the history panel for the issue and whether users receive email notification when the change occurs.

-Major edits always appear in the history panel for the issue and are sent as e-mail notifications to users whose role for the issue have a notification setting of All or Important.
+Major edits always appear in the history panel for the issue and are sent as e-mail notifications to users whose role for the issue have a notification setting of All Updates or Major Updates.
 Edits that are considered major include: